First time going to Disney World? How Exciting! You are in for the trip of a lifetime.

 – forgot something important?
 Order it and you could have it within 24 hours.
 The Magic of Orlando!

 Know what to pack 🧳

 I know for a fact that most people forget the important stuff when they come to Disney.
 Wanna know how I know?

 The resort gift store, and the main stores in Disney are PACKED full of items that you wouldn’t find in a regular gift shop.

 Portable Phone Charger– The My Disney App drains your battery.
 And if your phone dies by lunch you are stuck going to guest services to ask about your fast passes and food reservations.
 You can also do FuelRods, which is my preferred portable charger because they are so easy to swap out.

-5. You literally can’t do it all
+Bucket lists are ideal, as You literally *can’t* do it all

 At all of the Parks there are random bits of entertainment, fun hidden things to do, and parades that will literally block you in.